 I recently discovered that this dish is originated in Okinawa Island in Japan, and the dish has its name.
 ‘Shiri Shiri’ means thinly sliced strips of vegetables in Okinawan language.
 ‘Shiri Shiri’ Carrot are stir-fried with Tuna and Egg, then seasoned with Salt, or Soy Sauce if you prefer.

 My daughter, who is a big fan of spicy South East Asian food, says that this dish tastes bland and it needs something else, maybe Chilli, Garlic or herbs.
-However, for me, this simple dish is just right.
-It reminds me the dishes that my mother used to cook for me.
+However, for me, this simple dish tastes just right.
+The dish reminds me what my mother used to cook when I was a child.

 2 large Carrots *about 300g

 1 to 2 tablespoons Canola Oil

 2 Eggs & 1 pinch Salt *lightly whisked